INait/NetworkEngine/README.md

-GameProj
+NetworkEngine
 ========

-This is a base functionality for my future Client-Server game.
+This is a base functionality for my asio-based network engine for various applications.